 The ancient Romans called Sromboli the “lighthouse of the Mediterranean” because every night lava erupts from the picture-perfect volcano cone and streams down into the sea.
 On today’s walk you will have the opportunity to witness this truly mesmerising sight.

-An alternative to the guided tour is a circular walk to 272m above sea level, from where you will have a view of the lava flow, called the “Sciara di Fuoco”.
-This option is open to everyone and is almost always accessible.
+This circular walk takes you up to 272m above sea level, from where you will have a great view of the lava flow, called the “Sciara di Fuoco”.
+This walk is open to everyone and is almost always accessible.

 Day 6: Taormina